Joshuaas08/DSA_Challenge/Day2_Searching_Sorting/Leetcode_Problems/05_SearchRotatedArrayII_81/notes.md

 `left++` and `right--`

-Duplicates can break the normal Binary Search decision,
+Duplicates can break the normal Binary Search decision, so handle them separately.